Fun Things To Do in Phoenix, Arizona by JetSettingFools.com

 View of Camelback MT, Phoenix, AZ, USA

 Serious hikers can tackle the challenging Echo Canyon Trail on Camelback Mountain.
-We detail it and all of the top hikes in the city in our article, The Best Phoenix Hiking Trails.
+We detail them all in our article, Best Phoenix Hiking Trails.

-Visitors who would rather hike with a local can book a Sunrise or Sunset Tour or a private guided hike
+Visitors who would rather hike with a guide can book a Sunrise or Sunset Tour or a Private Hike

-Want to attempt summiting the challenging Camelback Mountain trail?
-Take the trek with a knowledgeable and certified mountain guide on a Camelback hiking tour
+Want to attempt summiting Camelback Mountain?
+Take the trek with a knowledgeable and certified guide on this Camelback Hiking Tour

 #36 Phoenix Parks

-Visitors on a budget and looking for cheap things to do in Phoenix might want to check out some of the spectacular city parks – which are free to visit.
-(The parks are also fun family things to do in Phoenix!)
+Visitors on a budget and looking for cheap things to do in Phoenix might want to check out some of the spectacular city parks.

 Encanto Park and the adjoining Enchanted Island Amusement Park is another city of Phoenix park that offers areas for playing and picnicking.